Published July 6, 2026 · Facts last verified July 6, 2026

 Strengths: the lowest possible barrier; a decade-long no-logs institutional reputation behind it; real commercial models (in mini/small variants) rather than only open weights.

-Weaknesses: the free models are deliberately mid-size — good for everyday questions, noticeably limited for hard reasoning or long documents; minimal features (no image generation, limited files); chats do not sync anywhere.
+Weaknesses: the free models are deliberately mid-size — good for everyday questions, noticeably limited for hard reasoning or long documents; file uploads are not supported at all; the free Sync & Backup does now sync them across devices, end-to-end encrypted and without an account, but it is opt-in and off by default.

 Choose it if you want anonymous, free, casual AI chat with the least setup on earth.